imhemayatsangin/HealthManagementSystem/README.md

-# Health Management System
+# Health Management System - Laravel and React FullStack Application
-Health Management System - HMS is a Laravel, Vite with React and Javascript+SWC application. <br>
+Health Management System - HMS is a Laravel, Vite with React and Javascript+SWC  FullStack application. <br>
 It is a new Rust-based bundler, which claims to be a lot of faster than JS-based bundlers.<br> They say; it is 20x+ faster.

 # Prerequisites